-• A rural area is defined by the level of demand on a network.
-The following ranges were used to define a rural span:

-Rural: ≤300 kVA/km

-- The trees counted when sampling the number of trees per maintenance span were trees within that span that require active maintenance or could be reasonably seen to require active maintenance in the future. - Sampling of network spans to identify the portion of maintenance spans was undertaken on the distribution network, and it was assumed that the portion of maintenance spans on the distribution network is the same as that for the subtransmission network.
+- A rural area is defined by the level of demand on a network.
+The following ranges were used to define a rural span: - Urban/CBD: >300 kVA/km - Rural: ≤300 kVA/km - The trees counted when sampling the number of trees per maintenance span were trees within that span that require active maintenance or could be reasonably seen to require active maintenance in the future. - Sampling of network spans to identify the portion of maintenance spans was undertaken on the distribution network, and it was assumed that the portion of maintenance spans on the distribution network is the same as that for the sub-transmission network.